-Please see below for details of the marketing projects delivered between 1 November 2018 and 31 October 2019.
+Please see below for details of the projects delivered by the Broadmead BID team between 1 November 2018 and 31 October 2023.

 What makes Bristol Shopping Quarter such a vibrant place?
 We think it’s you - the people who shop, work and socialise here.
 To promote the human side of Bristol Shopping Quarter, the BID asked local photographer Colin Moody to capture some of the retailers' stories, which were shared on instagram.com/bristolshopping - Cafe Casa, PureGym, London Camera Exchange, Mabz, Barber Brown, Everything Hair, Wed2B, Fun Warehouse, the Post Office, Collection & Co, Slaters Menswear, Cafe Amore were all featured.
 The photos were also put together in a blog on the Bristol Shopping Quarter website and it was promoted on the B24/7 e-newsletter.